qianchencug/DIUHMI/README.md

 new method for discontinuity identification

-Double click DIUNA.mlappinstall to install the DIUMMS app on MATLAB
+Double click DIUHMI.mlappinstall to install the DIUHMI app on MATLAB

 Then you can find the DIUMMS app at APP-My App on your MATLAB